anabaei/Blockchain/README.md

   <summary> AWS</summary>

   * loging aws -> Select EC2 (like running on cloud)->  Running instance -> ubuntu 16.04 LTS -> Instance Type (12micro) -> add storage 100gb -> add security groups (all trafics) and ip from any where -> choose existence keypair (keypair is a key to connect existed instance -> then run
   * It takes 24 hrs to syncronize, In order to browse and see UI with the instance we use `Public DNS` .
-Click right on the instance and select `connect`. so if you forexample downloaded keypair in desktop go terminal desktop and follow ssh like
+Click right on the instance and select `connect`. so if you for example downloaded keypair in desktop go terminal desktop and follow ssh like
   ```java
   chmod 400 yourifle.pem
   ssh -i  "filemame" ubuntu...